sebscherrer/sebscherrer/README.md

-- 👋 Hi, I’m @sebscherrer
+- Hi, I’m @sebscherrer
+- I'm currently a Network Engineer for an Enterprise ISP